Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Training, testing and evaluation (SQ4)

 \begin{itemize} \item \textbf{Qualitative analysis}.
 We identify two main methodologies for qualitative evaluation: \textit{interviews} and \textit{qualitative questionnaires}. \begin{itemize} \item \textit{Interviews}.
 As defined by Hobert \cite{Hobert2019-gl}, qualitative interviews allow evaluators to get detailed feedback from the participants of an experiment with the conversational agent in regard to its impact and the effects of user interaction with the agent.
-Based on Kocaballi et al. \cite{Kocaballi2019-my}, we observe two different patterns for conducting interviews, based on the primary studies covered in their research: \textit{focus group interviews}, where participants might be grouped into small groups to facilitate discussion and the exchange and contrast of opinions and impressions \cite{Rhee2014-am}; and \textit{individual custom interviews}, which are designed and carried on separately for each individual based on their experience with the agent and their personal user experience as in open-ended, semi-structured interviews \cite{Sillice2018-mf}.
-For measuring and analysing the responses of the participants, the most frequent metric is the use of a \textit{Likert scale} measure for objective questions (e.g., measuring the level of satisfaction of a specific response \cite{Sillice2018-mf}), alongside \textit{discourse analysis} on interview transcripts.
+Based on Kocaballi et al. \cite{Kocaballi2019-my}, we observe two different patterns for conducting interviews, based on the primary studies covered in their research: \textit{focus group interviews}, where participants might be grouped into small groups to facilitate discussion and the exchange and contrast of opinions and impressions \cite{Rhee2014-am}; and \textit{individual custom interviews}, which are carried on separately for each individual based on their experience with the agent and their personal user experience as in open-ended, semi-structured interviews \cite{Sillice2018-mf}.
+The most frequent metric is the use of a \textit{Likert scale} measure for objective questions (e.g., measuring the level of satisfaction of a specific response \cite{Sillice2018-mf}), alongside \textit{discourse analysis} on interview transcripts \cite{Braun_2017}, restrospective think-aloud sessions \cite{Chen_2018} or cognitive walkthrough \cite{Saenz_2017}.
+These techniques allow a metric-based evaluation of quality characteristics like \textit{learnability/teachability}, \textit{acceptance/adherence} and \textit{user satisfaction} \cite{Ren_2019}.